dwayn/aws-management-suite/README.md

 ----

 #### `ams host add`
+**DEPRECATED:** This has been deprecated in lieu of the completion of `ams host discovery` and `ams host create` for managing the data in the database.

 Add a host to the hosts table so that resources on the host can be managed.
 This has effectively been replaced by the host discovery and host create functionality.

 Required arguments: --instance, --host, --zone